chrishenri/rw3d_manual/docs/source/random_walk.rst

 RW3D is random-walk particle-tracking (RWPT) code simulating the fate and transport of solute in porous media.
 The RWPT method simulates the movement of a solute mass by tracking a large number of particles.
 Each particle is moved through the porous medium based on the velocity field, which is derived from the solution of the flow equation.
 This simulates advection, or the transport of particles by the flow of fluid.
-In addition, a random displacement is added to each particle’s movement to simulate dispersion and diffusion (i.e., the spreading of the plume).
+In addition, a random displacement is added to each particle’s movement to simulate the spreading of the plume by dispersion and diffusion.

 Typically, the transport of a conservative solute solved by RW3D is described by the advection-dispersion equation (ADE):